josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 * Resource files listed in `@Component` decorators must be resolved asynchronously.
 The CLI, for example, may wish to run Webpack to produce the `.css` input to the `styleUrls` property of an `@Component`.
 * Diagnostics must be run, which creates the `TypeChecker` and touches every node in the program (a decently expensive operation).

-Because resource loading is asynchronous (and in particular, may actually be concurrent via subprocesses), it's desirable to kick off as much resource loading as possible before doing anything expensive.
+Because resource loading is asynchronous (and in particular, may actually be concurrent via subprocesses), it is desirable to kick off as much resource loading as possible before doing anything expensive.

 Thus, the compiler flow looks like: